International Vaccine Allocation: An Optimization Framework: Optimization Framework

-The difference equations differ from those in Section \ref{ss:simSEIR} because $V$ does not need to be corrected to be feasible, so $V^*$ and $\Delta E$ are not used.
-The constraint for $W$ is obtained from (\ref{eq:wt}) by replacing $\Delta E(t)$ with the second term in (\ref{eq:delta}) and $V^*(t)$ with $V_a(t)$, which is the actual vaccinations.

-One cannot directly solve SEIR-OPT due to the complex dependence on $t_n$.
+One cannot directly solve SEIR-OPT due to the complex dependence of $\beta$ on $I$ through the timing of the variant.
 Instead, we iteratively solve a \say{Lagrangian} problem.
-As a surrogate for $t_n$, we use the unvaccinated, nondonor infectious-days to construct a \say{Lagrangian} term.
+As a surrogate for the cost of the variant emerging earlier, we use the unvaccinated, nondonor infectious-days to construct a \say{Lagrangian} term.
 Weighting infections by the time remaining in the scenario gives somewhat better numerical results.
 The new objective is

-Instead of letting $t_n$ depend on $I$ in (\ref{eq:tn}), we fix its value.
+Instead of letting $\beta$ depend on $I$ in (\ref{eq:beta}), we fix their values.
 For the first iteration we use the value from an initial policy, then update it each iteration using the policy found in the previous iteration.
-An alternative objective with Lagrangian terms only for early times is

-Here $dT$ is a small number of days (e.g., 4) after $t_n$ and the final sum is a small incentive that prevents discarding vaccine that could be used.

-Even with constant $t_n$, the constraints contain cubic terms, such as $W_a(t)\mathcal{V}_a(t)$, in (\ref{eq:W}-\ref{eq:EV}).
+Even with constant $\beta$, the constraints contain cubic terms, such as $W_a(t)I^E_a(t)$ (recall that $I^E_a(t)$ is quadratic), in (\ref{eq:W}-\ref{eq:EV}).
 These terms result in nonconvex constraints, making the Lagrangian problem very difficult to solve.
-If the behavior dynamics in (\ref{eq:V_cal}) are removed, using (\ref{eq:vectors1}) instead, the constraints are nonconvex quadratics.
-Bertsimas, et. al \cite{a1} solve a similar problem by solving a sequence of linear approximations.
-At each iteration, given the current vaccine allocation $V$, the difference equations are solved to get the current infectious population estimates $\hat{I}_a(t)$, $\hat{I}^V_a(t)$, and $\hat{\mathcal{V}}_a(t)$ from (\ref{eq:V_cal}) or (\ref{eq:vectors1}), as well as $t_n$ and $\alpha_a(t)$.
-Then we replace the variables $\mathcal{V}$ in SEIR-OPT with the constants $\hat{\mathcal{V}}$.
-To keep the linearization error from being too large, we add regularization constraints to prevent $\mathcal{V}$ from differing too much from $\hat{\mathcal{V}}$:
+If the behavior dynamics in (\ref{eq:IE}) are removed, using (\ref{eq:IE1}) instead, the constraints are nonconvex quadratics.
+Bertsimas, et. al \citep{a1} solve a similar problem by solving a sequence of linear approximations.
+At each iteration, given the current vaccine allocation $V$, (\ref{eq:W}) - (\ref{eq:IEopt}) are solved to get the current infectious population estimates $\hat{I}_a(t)$, $\hat{I}^V_a(t)$, and $\hat{I^E}_a(t)$, as well as $\hat{\beta}_a(t)$.
+Then we replace the variables $I^E$ and $\beta$ in (\ref{eq:W}) - (\ref{eq:EV}) with the constants $\hat{I^E}$ and $\hat{\beta}$.
+To keep the linearization error from being too large, we add linearized regularization constraints to prevent $I^E$ from differing too much from $\hat{I^E}$:

-Without behavior dynamics, $G_a(t) = 1$ to match (\ref{eq:vectors1}).
+Without behavior dynamics, $G_a(t) = 1$ to match (\ref{eq:IE1}).
 With behavior,